Whistler-regulated MHD: Transport equations for electron thermal conduction in the high $\beta$ intracluster medium of galaxy clusters: Introduction

 More recently the focus has shifted to the role of whistler waves that are directly driven by electron heat flux in suppressing transport \citep{Levinson92,Pistinner98,Roberg-Clark16,Roberg-Clark18,Komarov18}.
-Transport suppression is dominated by oblique waves that can resonate with whistlers propagating in the direction of the electron heat flux through the Landau ($n=0$) and ``anomalous'' ($n=-1$) resonances $\omega -k_\parallel v_\parallel -n\Omega_e=0$, where $\Omega_e=eB/m_ec$ is the electron cyclotron frequency.
+Transport suppression is dominated by oblique waves that can resonate with whistlers propagating in the direction of the electron heat flux through the Landau ($n=0$) and ``anomalous'' ($n=-1, -2, ...$) resonances $\omega -k_\parallel v_\parallel -n\Omega_e=0$, where $\Omega_e=eB/m_ec$ is the electron cyclotron frequency.
 Particle-in-cell (PIC) simulations carried out in two dimensions revealed that the whistler fluctuations reach large amplitude and are dominated by wavenumbers with $k\rho_e\sim 1$, where $\rho_e=v_{te}/\Omega_e$ is the electron Larmor radius.
 The dispersion relation for whistlers with wavelength $kd_e\sim d_e/\rho_e\ll 1$ is given by

 with $d_e$ the collisionless skin depth.
 The parallel phase speed $V_w=\omega/k_\parallel$ of whistlers in this regime therefore scales like $v_{te}/\beta_e\ll v_{te}$, where $\beta_e=8\pi nT_e/B^2$ is the ratio of electron thermal to magnetic field pressure.
 Note that in the definition of $\beta_e$, and in the remainder of this paper, the electron temperature will be expressed in energy units.
 The simulations revealed that electron scattering was strong enough that hot electrons were constrained to move with the whistler phase speed down the temperature gradient, reducing the heat flux well below the free-streaming value $Q_0\sim nT_ev_{te}$ to a level that scaled as $Q_0/\beta_e$ \citep{Pistinner98,Roberg-Clark18,Komarov18}.
-Interestingly, the inverse scaling of the electron heat flux with $\beta$ has been documented in the solar wind \citep{Tong18,Tong19}.
-Moreover, recent observations from the Parker Solar Probe, revealed large amplitude whistler waves embedded in regions of depressed magnetic field intensity where the local $\beta$ was high \citep{Agapitov20}.
+Interestingly, the inverse scaling of the electron heat flux with $\beta_e$ has been documented in the solar wind \citep{Tong18,Tong19}.
+Moreover, recent observations from the Parker Solar Probe, revealed large amplitude, oblique whistler waves embedded in regions of depressed magnetic field intensity where the local $\beta_e$ was high \citep{Agapitov20,Cattell21}.
+The waves were associated with the $n=-1$ anomalous resonance and scattered the field-aligned strahl electrons into the halo population with a broad range of pitch angles \citep{Cattell21a}.